vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

     **CFS TWR** -> **MNN**: "RXA6438, Number 1"

 !!! caution
-    It is the responsibility of **CFS TWR** to manage the sequence in to CFS TWR.
+    It is the responsibility of **CFS TWR** to manage the sequence in to YCFS.
 This can be challenging, as it involves transitioning from **Radar** standards to **Procedural** standards.
 MNN/INL can greatly assist with this however, with use of Radar/ADSB tools, getting coordination done early, and ensuring any aircraft within **10 minutes** arrival time at YCFS, are assigned a *vertically separated level* at handoff to **CFS TWR**.
 For example:
     **QLK123D** ETA CFS 0732, Number 1, A080
     **BNZ456** ETA CFS 0736, Number 2, A090
     **ABC** ETA CFS 0739, Number 3, A100

 ### CNK/MND/MNN / WLM APP
 #### Airspace
-By default, **WLM APP** owns the airspace within the R578A-G restricted areas, unless stated otherwise by ad-hoc release or NOTAM.
+By default, **WLM APP** owns the airspace within the **R578A-G** restricted areas, unless stated otherwise by ad-hoc release or NOTAM.
 #### Departures
 Departures from YWLM in to CNK/MND/MNN Class C will be coordinated at taxi, and will be requesting a level.